-Bustling blue beaches, awe-worthy architecture, wild nightlife and down-right delicious cuisine, Barcelona is one of Europe’s most sought-after sojourns.
+Bustling blue beaches, awe-worthy architecture, wild nightlife, and down-right delicious cuisine, Barcelona is one of Europe’s most sought-after sojourns.

-The peak season provides travellers with a brief insight into northeastern Spanish life, and most tend to leave merely scratching the surface.
+The peak season provides travelers with a brief insight into northeastern Spanish life, and most tend to leave merely scratching the surface.
 The true beauty lies in venturing into the shoulder seasons, where a taste of local life and the authentic side of Barcelona become more attainable.

 Visiting November in Barcelona promises pleasurable pursuits at every end, with fewer crowds and relatively warmer weather compared to the rest of Europe.
 November is an opportunity to enjoy scintillating scenes like the Sagrada Familia and Barcelona Cathedral without the hassle of pushing your way through gob-smacked crowds.

-A Local’s Guide to Travelling during the Shoulder-Season: Everything You Need to Know about November in Barcelona
+A Local’s Guide to Travelling during the Shoulder Season: Everything You Need to Know about November in Barcelona

 What’s the weather like in November?